 You can start with those family members who are willing to try therapy and want to communicate better – even if it’s just you.
 Ultimately, we are only able to change ourselves – our own patterns and behaviors.
 But, by learning and applying new communication strategies, you can shift the communication dynamic within your family.
 Your BPS family therapist can help you improve how you interact and respond within your family, develop an awareness of your personal triggers and learn how to take the behaviors of other family members less personally.
 And oftentimes, when one or two family members take the first step and make positive changes, the willingness of others within families to participate and take positive risks grows, too.

-We encourage you to schedule a referral assessment with a BPS therapist, trained by BPS Director, Dr. Jan Hittelman.
-We will work with you to determine what your family’s specific issues are and ensure a good match between you, your family and a BPS therapist in terms of personality, style and expertise.
+To increase the likelihood of a good fit, BPS offers an online therapist directory which will help you to determine what your family’s specific issues are and ensure a good match between you, your family and a BPS therapist in terms of personality, style and expertise.

 Check out our free, online therapist directory, which will match your family with a therapist who has expertise working with families and communication issues.